Studies back hospital cleaners' call for increased staffing to prevent hospital infection deaths

-BROCKVILLE, ONTARIO--(Marketwired - Jan.
-5, 2017) - With provincial funding for Ontario hospital services falling for years, understaffing is getting worse in hospital environmental services, with reports of layoffs and cuts occurring regularly, a survey of front line cleaning staff has found.
+NEW LISKEARD, ONTARIO--(Marketwired - Jan.
+9, 2017) - With provincial funding for Ontario hospital services falling for years, understaffing is getting worse in hospital environmental services, with reports of layoffs and cuts occurring regularly, a survey of front line cleaning staff has found.
 Concerns are growing among environmental service workers that Ontario hospitals do not have the capacity and enough cleaning staff to keep bedrails, mattresses, taps, door handles and chairs sterilized and bacteria free.

 The survey revealed a disturbing pattern of speed up, working short, high levels of stress and injury at work.
 A large majority (78 per cent) report that more duties have been added to their work.
 Accordingly, a large majority (76 per cent) report working at a faster rate.
 Over half believe the situation is unsafe.
 As well, 40 per cent of hospital locals report that hospital environmental service hours have been cut, in the last year alone.